DataDog/documentation/content/en/agent/logs/proxy.md

 #### NGINX configuration

-This example `nginx.conf` can be used to proxy Agent traffic to Datadog.
+In this example, `nginx.conf` can be used to proxy Agent traffic to Datadog.
 The last server block in this configuration does TLS wrapping to ensure internal plaintext logs are encrypted between your proxy and Datadog's log intake API endpoint:

 {{< tabs >}}
 {{% tab "Datadog US site" %}}